Manish-sambare/Breast-Cancer-Detection/README.md

-Here's the content formatted properly as a `README.md` file:

----

-# Breast Cancer Prediction 🩺
+# Breast Cancer Detection 🩺

 ## Project Overview
 This project focuses on building a binary classification model to detect breast cancer using the Wisconsin Breast Cancer dataset.
 The goal is to classify tumors as either malignant or benign using a Stochastic Gradient Descent (SGD) Classifier.